 Several small medical clinics, one essentially a small hospital, operate on Ambergris Caye.
 Besides these hospitals, Belize has a network of around 60 public health clinics and rural health posts in many towns and villages around the country, providing primary medical and dental care.

 In addition to these public hospitals and clinics, the country has three private hospitals La Loma Luz Hospital, a private institution run by the Seventh Day Adventist mission in Santa Elena near San Ignacio, Belize Medical Associates, a private facility in Belize City, and Universal Health Services also in Belize City.
 Altogether these private hospitals have about 100 hospital beds.

 Belize Medical Associates has become the hospital of choice for the local elite due to its higher level cadre of doctors and equipment.
-Several well qualified government medical specialists are known to moonlight here to supplement their meager government salaries.
-Universal Health Services is also a good choice for private medical care.
-When the Prime Minister’s law partner was recently badly injured, he was rushed to the Belize Universal Health Services, the ambulance literally bypassing the government owned Karl Heusner Memorial Hospital next door.
-Starting in the late 1990s, health care in Belize got a boost, thanks to the arrival of a group of several dozen medical volunteers from Cuba and Nigeria.
-As of 2012 more than 100 Cuban nurses and physicians practice here.
+Several well-qualified government medical specialists are known to moonlight there to supplement their meager government salaries.
+Belie Health Care Partners (formerly Universal Health Care Services) is also a good choice for private medical care.

 The Cost Of Medical Care In Belize